 ABSTRACT

 An experiment was conducted to investigate the effect of dietary lipid in a practical diet on the growth performance, body composition, and production of Thai climbing perch (Anabas testudineus).
-The rearing was done in six experimental ponds for 100 days (mean area 0.0020 hectare and water depth of 1.5m) at the field laboratory of Department of Fisheries, University of Rajshahi.
+The rearing was done in six experimental ponds for 100 days (mean area 0.0020 hectares and water depth of 1.5m) at the field laboratory of Department of Fisheries, University of Rajshahi.
 Feed formulation was performed with basal diet and a different concentration of lipid (soybean oil), considering the nutritional balance of the diets.
 Three different experimental diets were prepared containing soybean oil 0% (T1), 5% (T2), and 10 % (T3).
-At the time of rearing experiment, some water quality parameters like temperature, pH, DO and CO2 was monitored.
+At the time of rearing experiment, some water quality parameters like temperature, pH, DO and CO2 were monitored.
 After rearing, growth performance was analyzed.
 All the water quality parameters were found within suitable limits.
-The final weight, weight gain, and SGR of fish were found to be significantly higher (P<0.05) in the treatment group T3 than the fish group T2 and T1.
-The FCR value was significantly lower in T3 (1.830.02) than the T1 (2.430.13) fish group.
+The final weight, weight gain, and SGR of fish were found to be significantly higher (P<0.05) in the treatment group T3 than in the fish group T2 and T1.
+The FCR value was significantly lower in T3 (1.830.02) than in the T1 (2.430.13) fish group.
 The yield was significantly higher in T3 (7046.4825.57 kg/ha) fish group than other groups.
 The body composition of whole fish was significantly different among the treatments.
 Lipid content was higher in T3 (6.010.19) rather than in T2 (5.780.17) and T1 (5.050.14).
 Recent findings suggest that incorporating of 10% soybean oil into a typical diet may be optimal for pond-based Thai climbing perch culture.

 Keywords: Climbing perch, Dietary lipid, Soybean oil, Growth performance, proximate composition.